castlegateit/cgit-static-site-template/README.md

 The default title, heading, and description are entered in the `$siteinfo` array in the main `config.php` file.
 These can be overridden on individual pages by editing the `$pageinfo` array at the top of each page.
 See the default pages for examples.

+### Schemas ###

+The default header will inject a basic Organization schema.
+You need to either add the appropriate data yourself or remove the include.
+To add data to the schema, simply edit the `/includes/config.php` file.
+You can specify any valid Organization property in the `$config_schema` array and the included `organization.php` file will iterate over the array, build the schema script and output it to the page head.

 ### Logs ###

 By default, the contact form will log submissions to `/logs/contact.csv` in the document root directory.
 You may need to set the permissions on this directory to `777` to make this work.
 Note that this directory is hidden using `.htaccess`.